Anna10208/Portfolio/Excel/Excel Dynamic Dashboard/Dashboard/README.md

 -	Hidden preparatory sheet with 16 pivot tables
 -	9 slicers for real-time interactivity
--	Bar charts (vertical & horizontal), pie charts, and summary cards
+-	Bar charts, pie charts, and summary cards
 -	Checkboxes and scroll bars as interactive controls
 -	Dynamic formulas and named ranges for smooth interlinking